Brazil opts not to support world's worst-performing currency

-RIO DE JANEIRO Faced with the world's fastest-weakening currency, Brazilian policymakers have resorted so far to an unexpected strategy - quietly sitting on their hands.
+RIO DE JANEIRO, March 13 Faced with the world's fastest-weakening currency, Brazilian policymakers have resorted so far to an unexpected strategy - quietly sitting on their hands.

-The real BRL= has weakened 13 percent so far in March, making it the worst performer among the 152 currencies tracked by Reuters.

 Other emerging market currencies have also been hit as investors have bought U.S. dollars, anticipating the Federal Reserve will soon start raising interest rates.